 Other Printing Info

-There’s a variety of other good information about printing on the web.
+There’s a variety of other good information about printing terms and concepts on the web.
 If you’re interested, you might want to take a look at the following: